Atlantic City officials cancel St. Patrick's Day parade due to COVID-19 concerns

 So far, there are 37 patients under investigation in New Jersey, two of whom are in Cumberland County; no cases have been identified in Atlantic and Cape May counties.

-There has only been one death in the state - 69-year-old John Brennan, of Little Ferry, Bergen County, died Tuesday.
+There has only been one death in the state.
+John Brennan, 69, of Little Ferry, Bergen County, died Tuesday.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.